v-rajagt/IntuneDocs/intune/protect/derived-credentials.md

 - You can only configure a single issuer per tenant at a time, and that issuer is available to all users and supported devices in your tenant.

-- Users won't be notified that they must enroll for derived credentials until you target them with a policy that requires derived credentials as an authentication method or that uses a derived credential for S/MIME signing and encryption.
+- Users won't be notified that they must enroll for derived credentials until you target them with a policy that requires derived credentials.

 - Notification can be through app notification for the Company Portal, through email, or both.
 If you choose to use email notifications and you use enabled conditional access, users might not receive the email notification if their device isn’t compliant.

 ### 2) Review the end-user workflow for your chosen issuer

 Following are key considerations for each supported partner, and links to that issuers end-user workflow.
-Become familiar with this information so you can ensure your Intune polices and configurations don’t block users and devices from successfully completing enrollment for a derived credential from that issuer.
+Become familiar with this information so you can ensure your Intune policies and configurations don’t block users and devices from successfully completing enrollment for a derived credential from that issuer.

 #### DISA Purebred